funkybooboo/funkybooboo/README.md

 # 💫 About Me:
-I'm Nate, a dedicated senior-year Computer Science student at Utah State University.
-As I approach the culmination of my academic journey, set to graduate in December 2024, I am eagerly preparing to transition into a rewarding career within the software industry.
+I’m Nate Stott, a Computer Science senior at Utah State University, set to graduate in December 2024.
+My academic and professional journey has been shaped by a blend of rigorous coursework, impactful research, and practical experience.

-Throughout my academic tenure, I've engaged in a variety of projects that have not only sharpened my technical skills but also fostered my passion for innovation and problem-solving.
-From designing efficient algorithms to developing user-friendly applications, each endeavor has contributed to my growth as a versatile software engineer.

-Currently, I am immersed in an intriguing research endeavor alongside Vicki Allan and Ha Nguyen, focusing on the utilization of artificial intelligence to enhance coding education.
-Our project aims to develop innovative AI-driven tools that facilitate interactive and personalized learning experiences for students delving into the world of programming.
-Through this research, I am not only expanding my expertise in AI and machine learning but also contributing to the advancement of educational technology.

-Additionally, I've had the opportunity to collaborate with a dynamic team on the development of "Cupid Code," an AI-assisted dating service.
-In this project, I was team lead for two sprints and played a pivotal role in architecting intelligent algorithms that analyze user preferences and behaviors to suggest compatible matches.
-The project not only challenged me to apply my technical skills in novel ways but also reinforced the importance of user-centric design and ethical considerations in software development.

-These experiences have not only honed my technical abilities but also cultivated my passion for leveraging technology to address real-world challenges and enhance human experiences.

-I am enthusiastic about connecting with professionals in the software industry to explore opportunities for collaboration and further development.
-Whether through email or LinkedIn, I welcome any inquiries or discussions regarding potential career prospects, projects, or shared interests.

-Thank you for considering my profile, and I look forward to engaging with like-minded individuals as I embark on this exciting journey into the software industry.
+Currently, I’m immersed in Dr. Mario’s Direct Lab, focusing on robots and systems intelligence.
+My work involves upgrading electric bus infrastructure, leveraging advanced technologies to improve system efficiency and functionality.
+This role allows me to explore the practical applications of robotics and intelligent systems in a dynamic research environment.

+In a previous role, I collaborated with Vicki Allan and Ha Nguyen on a project to enhance coding education through artificial intelligence.
+This experience deepened my understanding of AI and its potential to transform learning experiences.

+My internship at iFIT was particularly formative, teaching me how to navigate a formal software team setting.
+I developed user-friendly web interfaces and contributed to backend development, all while working within a structured team environment.
+This experience honed my skills in collaboration, communication, and adherence to industry best practices, preparing me to excel in professional software development settings.

+From leading the development of an AI-assisted dating service to creating an EV charger reservation system, I’ve tackled a range of complex challenges and delivered user-centric solutions.
+I’m passionate about continuing to drive technological innovation and am eager to connect with industry professionals for future opportunities and collaborations.
+Feel free to reach out via email or LinkedIn to explore potential synergies or discuss the latest in technology.

 ## 🌐 Socials: